 (1) The amounts reported reflect the aggregate grant date fair value of the awards computed in accordance with the Financial Accounting Standards Board's Accounting Standards Codification Topic 718, Compensation - Stock Compensation (formerly FASB 123R Share-Based Payment).
 This presentation replaces the dollar amount recognized for financial statements purposes and has been reflected for all fiscal years presented.
 Stock awards consist of both restricted and performance-based awards.
 Performance-based awards in the above table assume the probable outcome of performance conditions is equal to the maximum potential value of the awards.
-Additionally, the amount for Mr. Milleson also reflects an equity award of 500 shares granted at the discretion of the Compensation Committee.
-For valuation and discussion of assumptions related to stock and option awards, please refer to Note 11 to the Company's audited financial statements for the fiscal year ended December 31, 2012, included in he Company's Annual Report on Form 10-K filed with the Securities and Exchange Commission on March 23, 2012.
+For valuation and discussion of assumptions related to stock and option awards, please refer to Note 10 to the Company's audited financial statements for the fiscal year ended December 31, 2011, included in he Company's Annual Report on Form 10-K filed with the Securities and Exchange Commission on March 23, 2012.

 (2) This column represents bonus amounts earned under the Company's annual incentive plan for achievements relating to Company performance and is discussed in further detail on page 10 under the heading "Annual Incentive Bonus".
-A bonus of 3.7% was paid for 2011.
-The 2012 bonus has not yet been paid.
-Based on the attainment of Company performance goals, the payout for the corporate performance component of the 2012 incentive plan will be 4.0% of base salary.
-Additional incentive amounts based on the other component, the Davenport & Company, LLC Community Bank report will be 10.0% of base salary.
+A bonus of 2% was paid for 2010.
+The 2011 bonus has not been paid yet.
+Based on the attainment of Company performance goals, the payout for the corporate performance component of the 2011 incentive plan will be 1.2% of base salary.
+Additional incentive amounts based on the Davenport & Company, LLC Community Bank report are not yet known.